Skip to content

 • Create a branded hashtag – Gymshark has #Gymshark66, where people share their fitness journeys.
 A strong hashtag makes it easy to track social media engagement and measure your campaign effectiveness.

 • Ask for opinions – Instead of just sharing content, get people involved.
-Restaurants, for example, could ask followers to vote on a new menu item, turning simple interactions like likes and comments into valuable insights for their marketing team.
+Restaurants, for example, could ask followers to vote on a new menu item, turning simple interactions like likes and comments into valuable insights for their social media team.

 User-generated content helps you build a strong community, improve voice metrics, and gain a real competitive advantage, all without creating extra content yourself.
 Just keep an eye on social media analytics tools to track what works best.